SchmockLord/Base-EFI-for-Intel-11th-Gen-Rocket-Lake/README.md

 **BIOS-Settings for Secure Boot**:
   - Set **Secure Boot** to Enabled
   - Set **Secure Boot Mode** to Custom
   - Go to **Key Management** and then unroll all .efi files in your EFI-folder.
 This is very different on every board.
-On Gigabyte this is named **Enroll EFI** and then you have to search for your boot-stick and add all *.efi Files one by one: BOOTX64.efi, all drivers(OpenRunTime.efi, OpenHFSPlus.efi, OpenCanopy.efi), OpenCore.EFI
+On Gigabyte the option you have to use is called **Enroll EFI Image**.
+In the upcoming prompt you have select your boot-stick and then enroll all *.efi Files one by one: BOOTX64.efi, all drivers(OpenRunTime.efi, OpenHFSPlus.efi, OpenCanopy.efi) and of course the OpenCore.EFI.

 # Thunderbolt